 On the north-western border with Somerset County, the Township experiences flooding from the Green Brook.
 There have been some improvements in the last few years to improve conditions in this area, but when it overflows it often floods Route 22, which thus diverts traffic through local roads in the Township.
-Lamberts Mill floods when the dam is overopped, Westfield road frequently will flood, as will West Broad Street.
+Lamberts Mill floods when the dam is overtopped, Westfield road frequently will flood, as will West Broad Street.

 One of the best resources for determining flood risk in a jurisdiction is Flood Insurance Rate Maps (FIRMs), which are produced by FEMA.
 The FIRM is the official map of a community on which FEMA has delineated both the special flood hazard areas (1% annual chance of flooding) and the risk premium zones applicable to the jurisdiction.
-The effective FIRM date for Union County is September 20th, 2006 and is shown in Figure 13-2.
+The effective FIRM date for Union County is September 20th, 2006 and is shown in Figure 15-2.
+The Preliminary FIRM for Union County was released on January 30th, 2015.
+Scotch Plains was not studied for this map update and has not changed since the Effective FIRM.